CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 2) A universal gravity effect that pulls the particles down
 3) A sinusoidal time gravity affected, modulated by particle distance, drawing particles towards the grid center and then dropping them down.

 I'll leave you with some other results I found while messing around.
+Thank you!

 ![Untitled video - Made with Clipchamp (7)](https://github.com/user-attachments/assets/866125de-dc03-43d8-9590-d182f2cb3b22)
 ![Untitled video - Made with Clipchamp (6)](https://github.com/user-attachments/assets/1cc25ca3-bd39-40ab-98da-bcb465445baf)